-If after a refusal, run-out or circle, the Athlete wishes to pass through flags in the wrong direction in order to retake an element, the Athlete may do so without penalty.
+If after a refusal, run-out or circle, the Athlete wishes to pass through flags of a fence without height (i.e. step or ditch) in the wrong direction in order to retake an element, the Athlete may do so without penalty.